-As of now, a number of airlines have changed their policies and now, most of them do not recognize emotional support animals differently from a pet, in terms of charges and pet fees.
-The department has also introduced new policies and tightened the rules about which animals are allowed to fly on the plane.
+As of now, several airlines have changed their policies, and now, most of them do not recognize emotional support animals differently from a pet in terms of charges and pet fees.
+The department has also introduced new policies and tightened the rules about which animals can fly on the plane.

 In many cases, the passengers brought animals like pigs, ducks, and monkeys that are difficult to handle and could be dangerous for other passengers.

 What does all this mean for the travelers and emotional support animal owners?
-We have answered some commonly asked questions below.
+According to the HUD housing rules for an emotional support animal, living with an emotional support animal is still free, but the rules have changed when it comes to flying with an ESA.
+We have answered some commonly asked questions about the updated laws below.

 1. What are the updated DOT policies about animals in planes?

 On Dec.
 2, the Department of Transportation announced that it is changing its Air Carrier Access Act to ensure that service animals can be transported safely and easily on planes.

 The DOT has permitted airlines to stop treating emotional support animals (ESAs) as service animals.
 This means that airlines can now treat ESAs as pets.

 Airlines are not required to allow emotional support animals in the cabin if the owner has a doctor's note.
 Even though airlines may allow ESAs, the owner would have to buy a ticket for their animal and follow its rules when flying in the cabin.

 2. Can I fly with my miniature horse service animal?

 The new DOT rules do not allow miniature horses and thus exclude them from airline travel privileges like first-class seating or other benefits available only via air transportation providers.